 Lowrance provides a lot of versatility in this department in terms of split screens, screen sizes, and mounting options.

 The size of your fish finder is important for two reasons.
 Number one is the fact that it’s the true size of the screen and unit.

-The larger it is, the bulkier it’ll be, and the more difficult it can be to manage depending on the type of boat you’re using.
+The larger it is, the bulkier it’ll be, and the more difficult it can be to manage, depending on the type of boat you’re using.

-If you want a premium unit like the HDS Live, you can cut the cost down by going with a 7-inch screen instead of a 12-inch.
+Size is also important because it always directly impacts price.
+If you want a premium unit like the HDS PRO, you can cut the cost down by going with a 9-inch screen instead of a 12-inch.

 For me personally, this is the most important feature simply because it determines how well you’ll be able to use the fish finder to actually…. find fish.
 That’s why we buy these things, right?